By Matt Casadona

 Web Design Best Practices

 Just like art, everyone in the world has their own opinions about what a well-designed website looks like.
 However, it’s not just about aesthetics.
-Website design is much more complicated than looking good; instead, you have to focus on user experience, accessibility, and your overall business goals.
+Website design is much more complicated than looking good; instead, you have to focus on the content of the website, user experience, accessibility, and your overall business goals.
 Let’s take a look at 3 web design best practices to implement on your website.

 1. Brand Standards